Six BIG things most people get wrong about SEO

 Search algorithms are no longer just “reading” keywords and website context.
 They are also determining intent, which means better matching what users are looking for to the right websites.
 So the old practice of stuffing your website pages with keywords isn’t going to work anymore.
 The same goes for adding irrelevant links to your website.
 Both may even pull down your ranking in search results, making you lose opportunities to capture traffic.

-Good link building and ranking keywords mean creating valuable and relevant content for users.
+Good link building and ranking keywords mean creating valuable and relevant content for users using a trusted link building service from a company like the Getmentioned agency.
+They have mastered the art of placing and managing links that allow you to increase your rankings in Google.
 Natural and informative links and keywords in your blog posts or website copy help to boost your search relevance.

 2) They think it’s a gimmick